-Before a discussion on conveying information can be made however, additional background on a variety of concepts pertaining to alerting information, including the meaning of the term “event” as it used in CAP, is required.
+Before a discussion on conveying event type information can be made, additional background is required on a variety of concepts pertaining to the alerting information - including the meaning of the terms “event” and “event type” as used in CAP.

 What is an Event?